-- 1. The workstations must always be installed within an enclosure suitable for the specific application.
+- Always install the workstation within an enclosure suitable for the specific application.
 General purpose enclosures may be acceptable for Class I applications but are never acceptable for Class II applications.
-Type 4 (IP 65) enclosures are recommended even when not required by regulations. - 2.
-If present, enclosure doors or openings should remain closed at all times to avoid the accumulation of foreign matter inside the workstation. - 3.
-The unit should never be subjected to any installation or service procedures unless power is removed and the area is non-hazardous.
-This includes the installation or removal of power cables, communication cables, or removal of the rear cover of the unit. - 4.
-Installation and service should only be performed by technically qualified service personnel.
+Type 4 (IP 65) enclosures are recommended even when not required by regulations. - If present, keep enclosure doors or openings closed at all times to avoid the accumulation of foreign matter inside the workstation.

+- Never subject the unit to any installation or service procedures unless power is removed and the area is non-hazardous.
+This includes the installation or removal of power cables, communication cables, or removal of the rear cover of the unit. - Installation and service should only be performed by technically qualified service personnel.
 These workstations are designed to require no service in the course of normal operation by an operator.